mseminatore/TeslaJS/README.md

-    climateStop()      - turn off the HVAC system sunRoofControl()   - put the sunroof into a specific state sunRoofMove()      - open the sunroof to a specific percent setTemps() 	       - set the driver and passenger temperature set points remoteStart()      - enables remote starting of the car openTrunk()        - open the trunk or frunk wakeUp() 	       - attempt to wake a sleeping vehicle
+    climateStop()      - turn off the HVAC system sunRoofControl()   - put the sunroof into a specific state sunRoofMove()      - open the sunroof to a specific percent setTemps() 	       - set the driver and passenger temperature set points (in Deg.C) remoteStart()      - enables remote starting of the car openTrunk()        - open the trunk or frunk wakeUp() 	       - attempt to wake a sleeping vehicle